 St. Xavier’s College, Ahmedabad

 Loyola College, Vijayawada

 St. Aloysius College, Mangalore

-The members of the Society of Jesus (Jesuits) are engaged in a variety of other fields as well, including research, media and communications, ecumenism, inter-religious dialogue, social ministry, parish ministry, preaching retreats, the formation of the clergy, etc.
+The members of the Society of Jesus (Jesuits) are engaged in a variety of other fields, including media and communications, ecumenism, inter-religious dialogue, social ministry, parish ministry, preaching retreats, the formation of the clergy, etc.

 In Meghalaya, the Jesuits run Loyola College at Williamnagar in the Garo Hills.
 St. Xavier’s Umoid is their second college in the state.

-Jesuit schools in Meghalaya are at Dawagre, Jalaphet, Maweit and Umbir.
+Jesuit schools in Meghalaya can be found at Dawagre, Jalaphet, Maweit and Umbir.